A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Conclusions

-\item The two clouds in W3(OH) are also complementary in the spatial distribution in the sense that the blue-shifted cloud is located on the east of the red-shifted cloud in a scale of 3--5~pc.
+\item The $-50$ and $-43$~$\kms$ clouds in W3(OH) are also complementary in the spatial distribution in the sense that the $-50$~$\kms$ cloud is located on the east of the $-43$~$\kms$ cloud on a scale of 3--5~pc.
 The spatial distribution seems to be simpler than in W3~Main, and the total cloud mass involved is less than a factor of 2 than the W3~Main cloud.
-We suggest a possible scenario that the two clouds are colliding with each other, where the time scale of the collision is roughly estimated to be 0.7~Myr, shorter than in W3~Main.
-We conservatively note that the evidence for the collision is not as strong as in W3~Main, for which the complicated CO distribution lends firmer support for the complementary distribution typical to a cloud-cloud collision.
-The forming young objects, the OH maser and H$_2$O maser, appear deeply embedded in the cloud and are younger than in W3~Main, as is consistent with the ten-times younger collision time scale than in W3~Main.
+We suggest a possible scenario in which the two clouds are colliding with each other, where the time scale of the collision is roughly estimated to be 0.7~Myr, shorter than in W3~Main.
+We conservatively note that the evidence for the collision is not as strong as in W3~Main, for which the complicated CO distribution lends firmer support for the complementary distribution typical to a CCC.

-\item In W3~Main we tested if the feedback is important in the cloud kinematics by comparing the stellar feedback energy with the kinetic energy of the clouds.
-The most energetic source near W3~Main is IC~1795 which includes ten high mass stars and the $\htwo$ region.
-We estimated that the total kinetic energy of these stars/$\htwo$ region is not large enough to affect the gas kinematics of the two clouds, nor the local velocity distribution at the boundary of the $\htwo$ region shows no velocity shift.
-We suggest that any feedback by the $\htwo$ region or IC~1795 or the molecular outflow is not significant in altering the cloud morphology or kinematics.
-Accordingly, we suggest that the stellar feedback does not play a role in W3.

-\item W3 shows two places of a cloud-cloud collision.
-In W3~Main, the maximum column density is $1.1\times10^{23}$~cm$^{-2}$ for projected velocity difference of $\sim$4~$\kms$ and more than ten O star are formed.
-These regions are the sites of high mass star formation relatively close to the sun.
+\item W3 is experiencing a CCC in two places now.
+In W3~Main, the maximum column density is $1.1\times10^{23}$~cm$^{-2}$ for a projected velocity difference of $\sim$4~$\kms$ and more than ten O stars are formed.
+These regions are the sites of high-mass star formation relatively close to the sun.
 The physical parameters are similar to the ONC.
-W3(OH) has somewhat smaller maximum column density for projected velocity difference of $\sim$4~$\kms$ and a few high mass star candidates for O star are formed.
+W3(OH) has a somewhat smaller maximum column density for the projected velocity difference of $\sim$4~$\kms$ and a few high mass star candidates for O star are formed.
 These are well consistent with the 50 samples of CCC candidates \citep{Enokiya_2021_compile,Fukui_rev}.

 \end{itemize}